Unforgettable Adventures: Exploring Kruger National Park in South Africa

 3 Days of Adventure in Lower Sabie

 We stayed in Lower Sabie for three more nights, and our routine quickly became a relaxing rhythm.
-Each day, we spent our mornings on exciting game drives, spotting new wildlife and soaking in the breathtaking landscape.
+Each day, we woke up at 4:30 AM to catch the sunrise and spent our mornings on exciting game drives, spotting new wildlife and soaking in the breathtaking landscape.
 After returning to the camp, we would head to the riverside tavern, where we’d sip on tea and unwind while watching the hippos and crocodiles bask in the sun.
 The afternoon would often be spent preparing a delicious BBQ (or braai) before resting up for another early start the next day.
 The peaceful sounds of the river and the occasional lion roar in the distance made it the perfect place to relax and recharge.

 Here are some suggestions that we did during our stay in Lower Sabie, and they were totally amazing!